Alzheimer’s and Dementia

 Dementia is a group of brain disorders resulting in memory loss, difficulty in communicating, concentrating and making decisions.
 Alzheimer’s disease is the most common type of dementia where brain cells degenerate, causing a steady decline in memory and mental function.

-It takes a team to deliver the best care.
-We collaborate with other neuroscience specialists as well as our patient’s physicians and medical specialists to compassionately create the best treatment plan for our patients.
+Our team of experts in Alzheimer’s care collaborate with neuroscience specialists as well as our patient’s physicians and medical specialists to compassionately create the best treatment plan for our patients.